pavelmc/arduino-arcs/Si5351_issues.md

-## Si5351 Clock generator issues ##
+# Si5351 Clock generator issues #

-There are some founded worries about the use of the Si5351 Clock generator in RF transceiver business, but none of the possible bad point are fully characterized yet (with good technical data in a build transceiver), the most important of the claimed problems are this:
+There are some founded worries about the use of the Si5351 Clock generator in transceiver business, and now with more and more builders using it, that problems are beginning to fade away.

-Note: this article will grow with experience notes from our labor to solve the lack of info, we have now 5 different setups testing this hardware, so far:
+This article will grow with experience notes about the problems and our experience about them.
+For the record, we have so far 5 different setups testing this sketch + hardware.

-* BitX 20 (converted to 40m, IF 8.2158 Mhz from a FT-747GX SSB filter) (CO7WT)
+* BitX 20 _(converted to 40m, IF 8.2158 Mhz from a FT-747GX SSB filter, **CO7WT**)_
-* Anritsu transceiver (unknown model) (IF1 1.6 Mhz, IF2 455 Khz) (CO7LX)
+* Anritsu transceiver _(Unknown model, IF1 1.6 Mhz, IF2 455 Khz, **CO7LX**)_
-* RTF SEG-15 WWII transceiver (IF1 28.2 Mhz, IF2 200 Khz) (CO7KD)
+* RFT SEG-15 _(WWII transceiver, IF1 28.2 Mhz, IF2 200 Khz, **CO7KD**)_
-* Furuno FS1000 (IF 9 Mhz) (CO7YB)
+* Furuno FS1000 _(IF 9 Mhz, **CO7YB**)_
-* Homebrew 500Khz singe conversion SSB radio using a SSB filter from a USSR KARAT transceiver.
-(CM7MTL)
+* Homebrew 500Khz singe conversion SSB radio _(Using a SSB filter from a USSR/CCCP "KARAT" transceiver, **CM7MTL**)_

+Please note that almost all of this radios are actually kind of sons of Frankenstein, as they preserve the main RF/IF chain from the mentioned radios, but can have another final stage (homebrewed or borrowed for a commercial unit) as well as chassis/front panels, etc.

-### Crosstalk ###
+## Crosstalk ##

-Some users are pointing that the outputs of the chip is not clean enough for the use in heterodyne transceivers, [here you can see of what we are talking about](http://nt7s.com/2014/12/si5351a-investigations-part-8/), as you can see some of the signal of one output can sneak into the other output, this is a proved bad thing.
+Some users are pointing that the outputs of the chip is not clean enough for the use in heterodyne transceivers, [here you can see of what we are talking about](http://nt7s.com/2014/12/si5351a-investigations-part-8/), as you can see, some of the signal of one output can sneak into the other output, this is a proved bad thing.

 Then the question now is: **how bad is it?**

-The graphs in the last link shows the worst scenario, you can see that the worst case is only about -35 dB down the main frequency, that will result in about 25mW on the output of a signal with 100W of the fundamental frequency.
+The graphs in the last link shows the worst scenario, you can see that the worst case is only about -35 dB down the main frequency, that will result in about 25mW of the spurious frequency at the output of a main signal with 100W for the fundamental frequency.

-With proper measures in design and other tricks (Band Stop filters) you can get that crosstalk down below 50dB and the problem can be minimized at the point to be almost eliminated.
+With proper measures in design and other tricks (Bandstop/bandpass filters) you can get that crosstalk down below 50dB and the problem can be minimized at the point to be almost eliminated.

+### Experience from our side ###

-**My measurements on this:** from a technician point of view with laboratory grade equipment you are gonna find the crosstalk, from a homebrewer with normal equipment it's not a big deal and it has a no-noticeable impact on your transmission even with 150W in one of our local setups.
+From a technician point of view with laboratory grade equipment, you are gonna find the crosstalk, it's there.
+From a normal homebrewer with COTS equipment it's not a big deal and it has a no-noticeable impact on your transmission even with 150W in one of our local setups.

-### Square wave output ###
+## Square wave output ##

-Thanks to Mr. Fourier we know that square waves are the fundamental frequency plus all the harmonics of it... but a signal full of it's harmonics is a bad thing in a VFO or any other place where we need a pure sine signal.
+Thanks to Mr. Fourier we know that square waves are a pure sine wave of the fundamental frequency plus all the harmonics of it until infinity... but a signal full of it's harmonics is a bad thing in a VFO or any other place where we need a pure sine signal, right?

-That's why we designed the sketch to always use a real VFO frequency **above** the fundamental RF frequency and all the outputs of the chips will be followed with a matched low pass filter or a band pass filter to get rid of the most of the harmonics to minimize this problem.
+That's why we designed the sketch to always use a final VFO frequency **above** the fundamental RF frequency and all the outputs of the chips will be followed with a matched low pass or a band pass filter to get rid of the most of the harmonics to minimize this problem.

+### Experience from our side ###

-**Tip:** Just putting a low pass filter for the used frequency range, or even better, a band pass filter you will be safe.
-In one of our setups one radio has a BFO at 455 KHz, and the reception was very noisy in deed, the user omitted a low pass filter on this signal for the BFO, a improvised BPF with two TOKO IF Cans and a 1nF condenser was enough to clean the 455 Khz signal en get a clean reception.
+The simple fix is to put a low pass filter for the used frequency range, or even better, a band pass filter you will be safe and this will do the job, believe us, this is a "must" not an "if".

+In one of our setups one radio has a BFO at ~455 KHz, and the reception was very noisy in deed, the user omitted a low pass filter on the signal for the BFO, a improvised BPF with two TOKO IF cans (back-to-back) was enough to clean the 455 Khz signal an get a decent reception.

-### Jitter ###
+## Jitter ##

 There are some sources talking about the jitter in the output frequencies, but this author can't find any technical info on the web about how bad is it.